DosMike/SM-MiscPlugins/README.md

 After a teleport was accepted there's a warmup of `sm_tpa_warmup` seconds for the teleporting player.
 If they move of get hurt during this warmup, the teleport is interruped.
 Otherwise the teleport takes place and the player is on a cooldown of `sm_tpa_cooldown` seconds before being able to teleport again.
 The config is written to `cfg/sourcemod/plugin.tpask.cfg`.

+## [TF2] Train-Streak
+Might already exist, couldn't find it, rewrote it.
+Gives environmental vehicles (usually trains in TF2) kills a killstreak.